-The PEM server graphical installer installs and configures the PEM server, a PEM agent, and the software required to connect to the PEM web interface with your choice of browser.
-The PEM agent that is installed with the PEM server is capable of monitoring multiple servers that reside on the same host, or on remote hosts; please note that PEM functionality on servers monitored by a remote agent may be limited.
-For detailed information about using the PEM server graphical installer, see Section 3.1.
+The PEM server graphical installer for Windows installs and configures the PEM server, a PEM agent, and the software required to connect to the PEM web interface with your choice of browser.
+For detailed information about using the PEM server graphical installer, see Installing the PEM Server on Windows.

-You can use an RPM package on a RHEL 7 host to install the PEM server; for detailed information about using the installer, see Section 3.2.
+You can use an RPM package to install the PEM server on a Linux host; for detailed information about using the installer, see Installing the PEM Server on Linux.